andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 A split second into the video I realize that I *have* to say yes.
 The unmistakable, mesmerizing contralto of Patsy Cline singing *Walkin' After Midnight* snuggles up to me like an old friend.
-I've probably listened to this song hundreds of times.
+I've easily listened to this song hundreds of times.
 As kids our parents would play Patsy Cline on repeat in our old Mercury sedan before Johnny boy came along and we became a minivan family.
 And then they played Pasty in the minivan.
 I can still belt out *Walkin'